UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 ### 2. Get a PDC account via SUPR

 Get a PDC account via SUPR.
-This is described at [the PDC page on getting access](https://www.pdc.kth.se/support/documents/getting_access/get_access.html#supr-account).
+This is described at [the PDC page on how to apply for a SUPR account](https://www.pdc.kth.se/support/documents/getting_access/get_access.html#apply-via-a-supr-account).
 You will get a PDC account overnight.

 ???- question "How do I know I have a PDC account?"